Beto O’Rourke Suggests Donald Trump Is Inspired By ‘The Propagandists Of The Third Reich’

 — Hrishikesh Hirway (@HrishiHirway) August 4, 2019

-O’Rourke is currently sixth place in the polls with 2.6 percent support.
+O’Rourke is currently 6th place in the polls with 2.6 percent support.
 He has met the donor threshold for the November debate but still needs 3 percent or higher in four DNC-approved polls or 5 percent in two approved early state polls from New Hampshire, Iowa, South Carolina, or Nevada.

-As of now, Business Insider reports that the only people who have qualified for November’s debate are former Vice President Joe Biden, Sen. Bernie Sanders, Sen. Elizabeth Warren, Sen. Kamala Harris, Mayor Pete Buttigieg, Sen. Cory Booker, Yang, and billioniare Tom Steyer.
+As of now, Business Insider reports that the only people who have qualified for November’s debate are former Vice President Joe Biden, Sen. Bernie Sanders, Sen. Elizabeth Warren, Sen. Kamala Harris, Mayor Pete Buttigieg, Sen. Cory Booker, Yang, and billionaire Tom Steyer.